-- A. The Franchising Entity hereby grants authority to the Provider to provide Video Service in the Video Service area footprint, as described in this Agreement and Attachments, as well as the Act. - B. The Franchising Entity hereby grants authority to the Provider to use and occupy the Public Rights of way in the delivery of Video Bervice, subject to the lows of the state of Michigan and the police powers of the Franchising Entity. - C. The Franchising Entity shall notify the Provider as to whether the submitted Franchise Agreement is complete as required by the Act within 15 business days after the data that the Franchise Agreement is filled.
-If the Franchise Agreement is not complete, the Franchising Entity shall state in its notice the reasons the Franchise Agreement is incomplete.
-The Franchising Entity cannot declare an application to be incomplete because it may depute whether or not the applicant fies property classified certain material as "confidential." - D. The Franchising Entity shall have 30 days after the submission date of a complete Franchise Agreement to approve the agreement.
-If the Franchising Entity does not notify the Provider regarding the completeness of the Franchise Agreement or approve the Franchise Agreement within the time periods required under Section 3(3) of the Act, the Franchise Agreement shall be considered complete and the Franchise Agreement approved. - If time has expired for the Franchising Entity to notify the Provider.
-The Provider shall send (via mell: oartified or registered, or by fax) notice to the Franchising Entity and the Commission, using Attachment 3 of this Agreement. - E. The Pranchising Entity shall allow a Provider to install, construct, and maintain a video service or communications network within a public right-of-way and shall provide the provider with open, comparable, nondiscriminatory, and compatitively neutral access to the public right-of-way. - F: The Franchising Entity may not discriminate against a video service provider to provide video service for any of the following: - The authorization or placement of a video service or communications network in public right-of-way; - Access to a building owned by a governmental entity. - ii.
-A municipal utility pole attachment. - G. The Franchising Entity may impose on a Provider a permit fee only to the extent it imposes such a fee on incumbent video providers, and any fee shall not exceed the actual, direct costs incurred by the Franchising
+- C. The Franchising Entity shall notify the Provider as to whether the submitted Franchise Agreement is complete as required by the Act within 15 business days after the date that the Franchise Agreement is flied.
+If the Franchise Agreement is not complete, the Franchising Entity shall state in its notice the reasons the Franchise Agreement le incomplete.
+The Franchising Entity carnot declare an application to be incomplete. because it may dispute whether or not the applicant has properly classified certain material as "confidential." - D. The Franchisting Entity shall have 30 days after the submission date of a complete Franchise Agreement to approve the agreement.
+If the Franchising Entity does not notify the Provider regarding the completeness of the Franchise Agreement or approve the Franchise Agreement within the time periods required under Section 3(3) of the Act, the Franchise Agreement shall be considered complete and the Franchise Agreement approved.

+L. If time has expired for the Franchishy Entity to notify the Provider.
+The Provider shall send (via mail: certified of registered, or by fax) notice to the Franchising Entity and the Commission, using

+Attachment 3 of this Agreement.

+E. The Pranchising Entity shall allow a Provider to install, construct, and maintain a video service or communications network within a public right-of-way and shall provide the provider with open, comparable, nondiscriminatory, and competitively neutral access to the public right-of-way.

+The Franchising Entity may not discriminate against a video service provider to provide video service for any of the following:

+The authorization or placement of a video service or communications network in public right of way:

+Access to a building owned by a governmental entity.
+A municipal utility pole attachment.

+The Franchising Entity may impose on a Provider a permit fee only to the extent it imposes such a fee on incumbent video providers, and any fee shall not exceed the actual, direct costs incurred by the Franchising